lsamano/tetris-v2/README.md

 # Current Features
 - Colors reflect actual Tetris pieces used in-game
-- Able to clear lines and earn points towards your score
+- Able to clear lines and earn points
 - Able to lose the game if it reaches the top
 - Keeps score
 - Increases speed based on score